-Unit 3: Qui est-ce? - Personal descriptions?
+Unit 4: Qui est-ce? - Personal Descriptions?

 In this unit, students focus firstly on key verbs to revise key personal details such as name, age, where they live, languages and nationality.
 Once consolidated, we move on to describe both physical appearance and personality traits.
-The unit focusses around the board game "Guess Who!"
+The unit focusses around the required language to play the boardgame "Guess Who!"